IkerGalardi/ikergalardi.github.io/hugo/content/post/2021-11-04-journey-to-first-completed-project.md

 At the same time I started using Issues and Projects to keep track on what features I wanted and what features didn’t want.
 At this point, I started realizing that the first stable version was near.
 LMake 1.0.0

 Yay!
 We’ve got to the first stable version.
 This was a long journey, with it’s ups and it’s “I want to delete this project from my github repository”.
-So the questions now become, was it usefull?
+So the questions now become, was it useful?
 What’s now going to happen with this project?

 To the first, actually no. The operating system was abandoned before even having a stable version, and some usability issues didn’t help to this matter.
 To the second question, I don’t really know!
 As said before, the interface exposed to the scripts is really verbose and a bit of a pain to work with, and I dont really have any idea on how to improve that.
 Conclusions